Master of Science in Biomedical Engineering

 The programme aims:

 The Biomedical Engineering award adopts an interdisciplinary approach to teaching and learning.
-Students from different disciplines are grouped and guided to work on assigned clinical problems, which ensures that our subjects are clinically relevant and technically practical, fosters team spirit, and equips graduates with the skills necessary to work in multidisciplinary teams.
+Students from different disciplines are grouped and guided to work on assigned clinical problems, which ensures that our subjects are clinically relevant and technically practical, foster team spirit and equip graduates with the skills necessary to work in multidisciplinary teams.

 Recognition & Prospects